 How Much Do Storm Chasers Make?

-Second, and this is thanks to social media, media outlets don’t have to rely on paying storm chasers for footage anymore.
-People often don’t realize they don’t need to give away their footage for free online, and that they could sell it, especially if it’s high quality.
-Much of what we see on our newscasts is content they have gotten for free if one of their photographers captured it.
+Second, and this is thanks to social media, news outlets don’t have to rely on paying storm chasers for footage anymore.
+People often don’t realize they don’t need to give away their amateur footage for free, and that they could sell it, especially if it’s high quality.
+Much of today’s newscasts are content sourced for free by journalists.

 Finally, it’s challenging to sell footage on your own.
 In my case, I work through what’s called a broker—essentially a middleman or salesman for my footage.
 They have agreements with various news outlets and take a portion of my sale as a commission.
 It’s very, very difficult to sell it on your own unless you have connections.
 Trust me.
 I’ve tried.

 What brokers sell storm chasers videos?
 There are a few significant companies, including Live Storms Media, Severe Studios, and SVL Media, to name a few.
-These are hard to get into unless you have some sellable video already.
-Most require you to submit some samples to help you sell your footage.
+It’s hard to get a toe in the door, unless you have some sellable video already.
+Most require samples to consider your footage.

 Videos often sell between $100-300 (and occasionally more) depending on length, content, and newsworthiness.

-The reality is a majority of those that get paid for storm chasing make in the order of a few hundred or a few thousand a year, but nowhere enough to make it a career.
-Outside of the Midwest and ‘Tornado Alley,’ there’s not enough severe weather to have the potential to sell.
+The reality is a majority of those who get paid for storm chasing make in the order of a few hundred or a few thousand a year, but nowhere enough to make it a viable career.
+Outside of the Midwest and ‘Tornado Alley,’ there’s not enough severe weather for potential sales.

 Basic Storm Chasing Equipment